Streatham: Contemporary Streatham

-Streatham High Road also was host to Cat's Whiskers which later became Caesar's nightclub in the early 1990s through to 2005, which closed to become the site of the newly developed block of flats with a Marks and Spencer supermarket and Starbucks.
+Streatham High Road also was host to Cat's Whiskers which later became Caesar's nightclub in the early 1990s through to 2005, which closed to become the site of the newly developed block of flats with a Marks & Spencer store and a Starbucks outlet.

 Administration

-Streatham is covered by Lambeth London Borough Council and lies within the parliamentary constituency of the same name.
+Streatham is covered by Lambeth London Borough Council.
+Until 2024, it was part of the parliamentary constituency of Streatham.
+However, since the 2024 general election, it has been part of the constituency of Streatham and Croydon North, currently represented by environment secretary Steve Reed of the Labour Party.